sadpotatoissad/NomTen/README.md

 # NomTen
 A web application that allows users to maintain a virtualization of their fridge and get recipe suggests or search for relevant recipes.
-This is a update version of a group project from CSC309 at the University of Toronto by Linda Zhang, Jesse Jaura and David Wahrhaftig
+This is a updated and mostly rewritten version of a group project from CSC309 at the University of Toronto by Linda Zhang, Jesse Jaura and David Wahrhaftig

 NomTen: A personalized online culinary assistant